Ramanand23/Ramanand23/README.md

 <!-- Keep Profile Picture as bitmoji -->
 <!-- Add a gif of querying your a 'Hi message' as "select Ramanand from humans/earthlings" -->

-I'm a Software Engineer adept in PLSQL,SQL,Python,Shell Scripting,AutoSys based in Mumbai, India.
+I'm a Software Engineer adept in PLSQL, SQL, C, Python, Shell Scripting, AutoSys based in Mumbai, India.

 👨🏻‍💻 Bio :